Autarkieguide

 • Freestanding

-If you like to stay overnight away from the usual campsites, a reliable power supply is crucial.
-Your refrigerator, lighting, water pump, or laptop all require energy.
+If you like to camp away from the usual campsites, a reliable power supply is crucial.
+Refrigerator, lighting, water pump or laptop – all of these require energy.

-Many travelers spend weeks or even months in their campervan.
-A self-sufficient power supply ensures you can provide for yourself while on the road—whether for mobile work, cooking with electronic devices, or charging camera batteries, smartphones, or your e-bike battery.
+Many travelers spend weeks or months in their camper.
+A self-sufficient power supply ensures that you can be independent on the road – whether for mobile working, cooking with electronic devices, or charging camera batteries, smartphones, and your e-bike battery.

 • Winter camping & year-round use

-Especially in the cold months, a powerful battery is indispensable to supply power to heaters, fans or other heat-related devices.
+Especially during the cold months, a high-performance battery is essential to power heaters, fans, or other heat-related devices.

-Anyone traveling with an off-road vehicle needs a robust power supply for GPS devices, compressors, outdoor kitchens, or emergency communications.
+Anyone traveling with an off-road vehicle needs a robust power supply for GPS devices, compressors, outdoor kitchens or emergency communication.

 • Power supply on the boat

-Sailors and boat owners also benefit from a self-sufficient energy source – be it for navigation instruments, lighting or cooling devices.
+Sailors and boat owners also benefit from an independent energy source – be it for navigation instruments, lighting or cooling devices.

 • More independence at home with a balcony power plant

-A partially self-sufficient energy supply can be beneficial not only on the go, but also at home.
+Not only when you're on the go, but also at home, a partially self-sufficient energy supply can be advantageous.
 Balcony power plants allow you to reduce your electricity costs and become more independent from your electricity provider.

 Which devices require electricity?

-Before planning your self-sufficient energy system, you should carefully consider which devices need power while on the go.
+Before planning your self-sufficient energy system, you should carefully consider which devices will need power while you're on the go.
 Here's a detailed overview of the devices you might need:

-1. Basic Consumers – The Minimum for Self-Sufficient Travel
+1. Basic consumer goods – The minimum for self-sufficient travel

-You must definitely include these devices in your planning in order to be able to use your vehicle independently:
+You will definitely need to include these devices in your plans to be able to use your vehicle independently:

-Water pump: To ensure running water for the sink, shower or toilet, the pressure or submersible pump requires a constant power supply
+Water pump: To ensure a constant flow of water for the sink, shower or toilet, the pressure or submersible pump requires a constant power supply.

-Ventilation and heating: Diesel or gas heaters require electricity for the control and the burner, as well as fans to ensure air circulation in summer.
+Ventilation and heating: Diesel or gas heaters require electricity for the control system and the burner, as do fans to ensure air circulation in the summer.

-2. Comfort devices – For longer journeys and more convenience
+2. Comfort devices – For longer journeys and more amenities

-If you use your vehicle more intensively or plan longer journeys, additional power consumers are often added:
+If you use your vehicle more intensively or plan longer trips, additional electrical consumers are often added:

-Laptop and mobile working: If you work on the go, you need a stable power source for your laptop, monitor and mobile internet
+Laptop and mobile working: Those who work on the go need a stable power source for their laptop, monitor and mobile internet.

-Induction hob: If you want to avoid gas, you can also cook electrically with a powerful battery system and inverter
+Induction hob: If you want to avoid using gas, you can also cook electrically with a powerful battery system and inverter.

-Household appliances: Vacuum cleaners, blenders, and toasters are also popular comfort improvements in larger motorhomes
+Household appliances: Vacuum cleaners, blenders or toasters are also popular comfort enhancements in larger motorhomes.

-Electric awning or pop-up roof: Some campers have electric awnings or pop-up roofs that require power for the motor
+Electric awning or pop-up roof: Some campers have electric awnings or pop-up roofs that require electricity for the motor.

-For adventurers and off-road enthusiasts, additional power consumers are important to be self-sufficient on the road:
+For adventurers and off-road enthusiasts, additional power consumers are important for being self-sufficient on the road:

-Navigation devices & radios: GPS systems, CB radio or satellite phones must always be operational
+Navigation devices & radios: GPS systems, CB radios or satellite phones must always be ready for use.

 Wildlife cameras or surveillance systems: Some overlanders rely on security cameras or motion detectors around the vehicle.

-Charging your e-bike & drone: If you want to charge your e-bike or camera equipment on the go, you need a correspondingly powerful energy supply
+Charging e-bikes & drones: Anyone who wants to charge their e-bike or camera equipment on the go needs a correspondingly powerful power supply.

 4. Medical devices – For a safe journey

-Anyone who relies on certain devices for health reasons must ensure a reliable power source while on the move:
+Those who rely on certain devices for health reasons must also ensure a reliable power source while on the go:

-Medicine refrigerator: Some medications need to be kept cool
+Medicine refrigerator: Some medications need to be kept refrigerated.

-Depending on the length of your trip and comfort requirements, power consumption can vary greatly.
-Before deciding on a specific battery size or solar panel output, you should calculate your individual power consumption.
+Depending on the length of your trip and your comfort requirements, electricity consumption can vary significantly.
+Before deciding on a specific battery size or solar panel output, you should calculate your individual electricity consumption.
 The best way to do this is to create a list of all your appliances and how long you expect to use them each day.
 You can use the following formula as a guide:

-Here is an example Daily consumption of LED lights, cooler and laptop:
+Here is an example.
+Daily power consumption of LED lights, cooler and laptop:

 • LED light (10W) for 5 hours → 50Wh